llwtep/API_twinner/README.md

 - **/docs**: Interactive API documentation (Swagger UI).

 Each route is designed to demonstrate FastAPI's features such as request validation, dependency injection, and automatic documentation.

+## ⚠️ Itially it was written with postgresql database, but free trial database is expired so i rewrite some code in sqlite format